U.S. envoy to U.N. pushes back against criticism over protests

-China's mission to the United Nations did not immediately respond to a request for comment.
+"We urge the US to get its own house in order, solve its own problems, take care of its own people and stop gross interference in other countries' internal affairs and the attempt to divert attention," the spokesperson said.
 U.N. chief Antonio Guterres has urged Americans protesting to do so peacefully and called on U.S. leaders and authorities to listen to them and show restraint.

-Craft said she had seen support from other diplomats at the United Nations for "the fact that the U.S. is allowing the freedom of speech."

 ALSO READ